FastDigitalOceanDroplets/VestaCP/README.md

 After login to your droplet for the first time, copy the line bellow and execute it in the terminal

     curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh

+After login to your droplet for the first time, copy the line bellow and execute it in the terminal

+    curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh